 Posture is essential all the time but especially when you are being photographed.
 Stand tall with your head erect and your neck long with your shoulders back.
 Try not to sink into your shoulders.
 This makes you look insecure and also larger.
 Whatever is closest to the camera looks largest, so the best angle is when the photographer stands a few feet away from you and holds the camera about chest high.
 When you are part of a group shot, make sure you are standing next to the people who are about the same size as you.

 I wore this to have lunch with Mr. Mickey on a sweltering Sunday afternoon.
-The was a gift from Covered Perfectly.
+The top was a gift from Covered Perfectly.
 I love the soft flowing bell sleeves and V-neck.
 The banded hemline defines my waist a little and keeps me from looking like I am wearing a tent.
 Us busty gals have to think about that when we wear shorter tops.
 The white ankle jeans are by Chico’s.
 The metallic sandals are by Sofft Shoes via Dillard’s.
 The bag is by Michael Kors.
-The necklace is from French Kande, but I switched the pendant from this necklace onto another of their chains to change the look.

 When you shop with Covered Perfectly, tell them I sent you to get a 20% discount on up to two items.
 Use the discount code FNF20 when you check out.
 There are many great styles to choose from, and the discount will apply on up to two items; after that, you can take advantage of the buy 2 get 1 FREE special.